 In this example, after pursuing an opportunity for some time, our Sales rep made an offer that the prospect stakeholder was finally ready to accept.
 The offer allowed them to move on to an improved phone system that would increase their team’s productivity.
 They became clients.

-The customer’s previous setup was composed of basic desk IP phones with one number displayed on their website for all their activities – BtoC sales, BtoB sales and support.
+The customer’s previous setup was composed of basic desk IP phones with one number displayed on their website for all their activities – BtoC sales, BtoB sales, and support.
 They also outsourced their calls outside their working hours.
-They wanted a more professional setup that enabled them to be more organised, track their team’s performance, and prepare the scale of their operations abroad.
+They wanted a more professional setup that enabled them to be more organized, track their team’s performance, and prepare the scale of their operations abroad.

 A Success rep was going through a similar process with an existing customer.
 They were already using Aircall for their main team in Paris to handle their sales calls effectively across agents.
 At that time, they started to scale and open new markets in Europe so they needed to open new lines and onboard new users on the system, fast.